ByteSizedDev/The_Irish_Cookie_Store/README.md

 * The home page has an image of a selection of cookies.

-* The products page has images of the selected cookies.
+* The product's page has images of the selected cookies.

-* The cakes page has images of cakes made by the company.
+* The cake's page has images of cakes made by the company.

 * The about page also has an image of a selection of cookies.

 ## Wireframes

 Some wireframe templates are included in a folder called "wireframes".
 They are very simple and basic.
-Most of the layout and design came along the way using various django apps.
-The "Boutique Ado" was also similar to structure of desired store and features.
+Most of the layout and design came along the way using various Django apps.

 # Technologies Used